50+ AWS DevOps Interview Questions [FREQUENTLY ASK]

 Ans:

-AWS is Amazon’s cloud service platform that lets users carry out DevOps practices easily.
-The tools provided will help immensely to automate manual tasks, thereby assisting teams to manage complex environments and engineers to work efficiently with the high velocity that DevOps provides.
+AWS is Amazon’s cloud service platform that users can carry out DevOps practices easily.
+The tools provided will help immensely to be automate manual tasks, thereby assisting teams to manage the complex environments and engineers to work efficiently with high velocity that DevOps provides.

-2. DevOps and Cloud computing: What is the need?
+2. DevOps and Cloud computing: What is need?

 Ans:

-Development and Operations are considered to be one single entity in the DevOps practice.
-This means that any form of Agile development, alongside Cloud Computing, will give it a straight-up advantage in scaling practices and creating strategies to bring about a change in business adaptability.
-If the cloud is considered to be a car, then DevOps would be its wheels.
+Development and Operations are the considered to be one single entity in DevOps practice.
+This means that any form of Agile development, alongside Cloud Computing, will give it straight-up advantage in scaling practices and creating strategies to bring about a change in the business adaptability.
+If cloud is considered to be car, then DevOps would be wheels.

 Ans:

-• AWS is a ready-to-use service, which does not require any headroom for software and setups to get started with.
+• AWS is the ready-to-use service, which does not need any headroom for software and setups to get started with.

-• Be it one instance or scaling up to hundreds at a time, with AWS, the provision of computational resources are endless.
+• Be it one instance or scaling up to the hundreds at a time, with AWS, provision of computational resources is endless.

-• The pay-as-you-go policy with AWS will keep your pricing and budgets in check to ensure that you can mobilize enough and get an equal return on investment.
+• The pay-as-you-go policy with the AWS will keep pricing and budgets in check to ensure that can mobilize enough and get an equal return on investment.

 Ans: